 In order to attend NCSL’s meeting and events, or obtain free copies of publications as a journalist, you must be a credentialed member of the media.
-NCSL retains the right to grant media passes to print journalist (newspapers, magazine), broadcast journalism (radio or television), wire and news services for redistribution to other news organizations, or online new services (electronic dissemination rather than conventional print and broadcast distribution).
+NCSL retains the right to grant media passes to print journalists (newspapers, magazine), broadcast journalists (radio or television), wire and news services for redistribution to other news organizations, or online new services (electronic dissemination rather than conventional print and broadcast distribution).
 NCSL will recognize journalists who have obtained credentials from a capitol press corps, official press organization or the U.S. Congress.

 NCSL will not allow journalists to register as “media” for the purpose of writing a personal online blog, or for persons whose news outlet is funded by a corporation; trade association; think-tank; public relations or marketing company/firm; individual; political candidate/party; or activist/lobbying organization.
 These individuals may still attend NCSL’s meetings, but must register as an association, lobbying group or individual and pay the corresponding registration fees.
 NCSL only accepts registrations during press room operating hours.